hi-anki/http-notes/readme.md

   + Before a client and a server can exchange messages, they must establish a TCP connection.
   + The default behavior of `HTTP/1.0` is to open a separate TCP connection for each HTTP request/response pair.
 This is less efficient than sharing a single TCP connection when multiple requests are sent in close succession.

-+ HTTP connections before `HTTP/2` were human readable as they were in plain-text format.
++ HTTP connections before `HTTP/2` were human readable as they were in plain-text format, unless encrypted.
 With HTTP/2, these simple messages are encapsulated in frames, making them impossible to read directly.

 + HTTP(over TCP):80
 + HTTPS(over TCP):443

 ## HTTP Request
 + An HTTP Request is made up of three blocks:
-  1. The first line is **the status line**.
-It consists of the 3 things:
+  1. **The status line**.
+It consists of 3 things:
      1. The request method.
      2. Absolute path to the target, without the protocol or domain name.
      3. HTTP version being used.